 In 2010, Johnson & Johnson subsidiary DePuy recalled its ASR and ASR XL hip implant systems due to a high early failure rate.
 The DePuy Pinnacle hip implant is also facing complaints of high premature failure rates and the shedding of metallic particles.

 Some of the side-effects of all-metal artificial hips and hip implant parts are thought to be caused by metallic debris, which can scrape off with normal use and lodge in the tissue or be absorbed by the bloodstream.
 According to the FDA, one of the Stryker complaints stemmed from a patient who had an ABG II surgically removed because of pain and an allergy to cobalt-chrome, an alloy commonly used in orthopedic devices; metals like chromium and cobalt can be toxic when absorbed by the body in significant quantities.

-If you received a Stryker artificial hip with the Rejuvenate or ABG II components, or if you experienced complications from a DePuy ASR or Pinnacle hip implant system, please contact the hip implant recall lawyers at Long & Long online, or by phone at (251) 432-2277 for your free case consultation.
+If you received a Stryker artificial hip with the Rejuvenate or ABG II components, or if you experienced complications from a DePuy ASR or Pinnacle hip implant system, please contact the hip implant recall lawyers at The Long Brothers online, or by phone at (251) 432-2277 for your free case consultation.
 Our Mobile, Alabama, product liability attorneys are ready to listen to your story and advise you on your legal options.